iPhone SE outclasses all Android phones thanks to Apple's A13 chip

 The processor also has large modules for graphics and AI processing.
 Other dedicated modules handle photo processing, video decoding, HDR video, cryptography and judging subjects' distance from the camera.
 Apple can shut off entire modules or parts of them that aren't needed to extend battery life.

-"We only turn on the smallest amount of logic on the chip, dramatically reducing power," said Sri Santhanam, vice president of silicon engineering, at Apple's iPhone 11 launch event in 2019.
+"We only turn on the smallest amount of logic on the chip, dramatically reducing power," said Sri Santhanam, Apple vice president of silicon engineering, at the iPhone 11 launch event in 2019.

 The A13 won't look so advanced when successors arrive.
 But it's got enough horsepower to work in a design that aside from software updates likely won't be updated annually like flagship iPhones.
 The first iPhone SE arrived in 2016, but Apple kept selling it into 2019.